 Now, things to also consider...

--The main character's voice acting is not final (I am NOT voice the main character).
+character's voice acting is not final (I am NOT voice the main character).

 -The lead female character's voice acting was recorded quickly at the last minute.